Artificial hip joint in Mainz – Modern clinic and individual care

 The most common reasons for the need for an artificial hip joint are degenerative diseases such as:

-- Osteoarthritis of the hip joint (coxarthrosis) – the natural joint cartilage wears out, leading to friction, pain, and movement restrictions.
+• Hip osteoarthritis (Coxarthrosis) – the natural joint cartilage wears down, leading to friction, pain and movement restrictions.

-- Rheumatoid arthritis – an inflammatory autoimmune disease that affects the joints.
+• Rheumatoid Arthritis – an inflammatory autoimmune disease that attacks the joints.

-- Femoral head necrosis – a circulatory disorder in the area of the femoral head, leading to the death of bone tissue.
+• Femoral head necrosis – a blood flow disorder in the area of the femoral head, leading to the death of bone tissue.

-- Malpositions and hip dysplasias – congenital or acquired deformities that excessively stress the joint.
+• Malalignments and hip dysplasias – congenital or acquired deformations that excessively stress the joint.

-- Fractures, especially in older people – for example, femoral neck fractures.
+• Fractures, especially in older people – for example in femoral neck fractures.

-Many patients report chronic groin pain, pain when walking or getting up, nighttime discomfort and a gradual restriction of everyday movements.
-At the latest when conservative measures such as pain medication, physiotherapy or infiltrations no longer help, surgical joint replacement becomes an option.
+Many patients report chronic groin pain, pain when walking or standing up, nighttime discomfort and a gradual limitation of everyday movements.
+As soon as conservative measures such as pain medication, physiotherapy or infiltrations no longer help, surgical joint replacement becomes an option.

 Symptoms and Diagnosis - When is the right time for an artificial hip joint?

-Hip replacement is not recommended lightly.
-The timing depends not only on the X-ray image, but above all on the individual pain burden and movement restriction.
+A hip joint replacement is not recommended lightly.
+The timing does not depend solely on the X-ray image, but especially on the individual pain load and movement restriction.
 Typical symptoms include:

-- Load-bearing pain when walking or climbing stairs
+• Weight-bearing pain while walking or climbing stairs

-- Gait changes such as the so-called "limping"
+• Gait changes such as the so-called "limp"

 The diagnosis is made through a combination of:

-- MRI or CT (if necessary to assess soft tissues, bone structure, and inflammation)
+• MRI or CT (if needed to assess soft tissues, bone structure and inflammations)

 The greater the suffering and the more clearly structural damage is evident, the sooner an artificial hip joint should be considered.